2020 Mustang filly

 Frosting is pretty little Mustang filly, who was seized along with three other horses, one of them her dam, by Animal Control in Snohomish County.
 During her neglect, Frosting was nursing, so she was less affected by starvation than the rest of her friends.
-She arrived at SAFE as a woolly little thing but eventually she shed away her long matted coat and has a smooth coat.
-Frosting is currently in at a foster home in Hobart, WA with her friend Fancy.
-She’s very friendly and curious, and has a bright future ahead of her.
+She arrived at SAFE as a woolly little thing but eventually she shed away her long matted coat and has blossomed into quite a lovely mare!

 All SAFE horses are adopted with a no-breeding clause, no exceptions.